svylabs/LiquidAX/WHITEPAPER.md

 # Abstract

-LiquidAX is a decentralized, oracle-free stablecoin protocol enabling users to borrow stablecoins against collateral under user-defined conditions.
-The protocol features a unique liquidation auction mechanism driven by market participants, ensuring that liquidations occur only when deemed necessary by the community, rather than by external oracles.
-LiquidAX also includes a redemption mechanism, allowing stablecoin holders to redeem their stablecoins for collateral via a market-driven auction process.
-Borrowers can define their own origination fees, and redemptions prioritize collateral with the lowest fees.
-LiquidAX charges no ongoing interest, opting for a user set origination fee.
-The protocol adapts to all market conditions by adjusting collateral requirements and stablecoin value, serving as a dynamic alternative to traditional interest rates.
-Additionally, the Stability Pool allows users to stake stablecoins, earn rewards from origination fees, and participate in liquidation auctions.
-By eliminating reliance on external oracles and utilizing a user-driven auction system, LiquidAX ensures a secure, decentralized, and efficient stablecoin ecosystem.
+LiquidAX is a decentralized, oracle-free stablecoin protocol that enables users to borrow stablecoins against collateral with user-defined conditions and no reliance on external price feeds.
+The protocol introduces a unique auction-driven model for liquidations and redemptions, empowering market participants to determine when liquidations or redemptions should occur, rather than relying on centralized oracles.
+Borrowers set their own fees at the time of borrowing, with the protocol prioritizing borrowings with lower fees during the redemption process, encouraging competition and efficiency.
+LiquidAX eliminates ongoing interest charges, opting instead for a dynamically payable fee based on borrowings, while dynamically adjusting collateral requirements to adapt to changing market conditions.
+The Stability Pool allows users to earn rewards from origination fees and participate in liquidation auctions, ensuring system-wide stability.
+By leveraging a decentralized auction system for both liquidations and redemptions, LiquidAX creates a secure, efficient, and market-driven stablecoin ecosystem.

 # Introduction

-LiquidAX introduces an innovative, oracle-free, and decentralized stablecoin protocol designed for borrowing, redemption, and liquidation, with the key feature of market-driven auctions.
+LiquidAX introduces an innovative, oracle-free, and decentralized stablecoin protocol designed for borrowing, and achieving stability through redemption and liquidation using key feature of market-driven auctions.
 Unlike traditional stablecoin models that rely on price oracles, LiquidAX enables users to influence both liquidation and redemption processes via open auctions, enhancing decentralization and security.

-A user-defined origination fee model and a redemption mechanism further distinguish LiquidAX from other stablecoin protocols.
-Users can define their origination fees, with redemptions prioritizing the lowest fees, enabling fair market-driven redemption processes.
+A user-defined origination fee model further distinguishes LiquidAX from other stablecoin protocols.
+Users can define their origination fees, with redemptions prioritizing the lowest fees, enabling fair market-driven redemption process.

 # Oracle-Free Stability: A Key Feature